emmahewson/mp2_travel_quiz/TESTING.md

 </details>

 * Possible headings x3
-* Fix: Changed recommended country name to a heading, but left the question & tie-breaker as `<p>` elements as this made more sense semantically and these were warnings rather than errors with the tool guessing what it thought was a heading.
+* Fix: Changed all recommended elements to heading elements, changing the CSS styling accordingly.

 There were no errors or warnings on 404.html.